Center for Immigration Studies: The Cost of Welfare Use By Immigrant and Native Households (2015)

+National Academy of Sciences Study of Immigration: Workers and Taxpayers Lose, Businesses Benefit (2016)

 In September 2016, CIS misrepresented the findings of a comprehensive state-of-the-art report on the academic immigration literature by the National Academies of Sciences.
 CIS headlined its own summary of the report, "National Academy of Sciences Study of Immigration: Workers and Taxpayers Lose, Businesses Benefit."
 A 2018 Proceedings of the National Academy of Sciences study cited CIS's misrepresentation, which was repeated by President Trump, as an example of unscrupulous actors with ulterior motives who make it difficult for researchers to communicate scientific findings to the public.

+Stephen Miller and the State Department

 In 2017, Stephen Miller, a senior White House policy adviser, sought to get the State Department to use figures from CIS that were considered flawed by the State Department.
 They claimed that refugees cost 12 times more to resettle in the United States than to resettle them in the region of the world where they were from.
 State Department officials refused to use the CIS report because the report failed to take into account the contributions that the refugees would make through paying taxes.

+Study Reveals 72 Terrorists Came From Countries Covered by Trump Vetting Order (2017)

 A February 2017 CIS report said that "72 individuals from the seven countries covered in President Trump's vetting executive order have been convicted in terror cases since the 9/11 attacks", an assertion that several fact-checking agencies debunked.
 Stephen Miller, a senior White House policy adviser, used the data provided by CIS to justify President Trump's 90-day travel ban, earning him "Three Pinocchois" from the Washington Post Fact-Checker (its second-worst rating).
 FactCheck.org found that most (44 of the 72) had not been convicted on terrorism charges, and that none of the 72 people were responsible for a terrorism-related death in the US, and Snopes mirrored the assessment.

+The Cost of a Border Wall vs. the Cost of Illegal Immigration (2017)

 In March 2018, the Trump administration stated that construction on a Mexico border wall would pay for itself by keeping undocumented immigrants out of the United States, citing a CIS report.
 The CIS report was based on data from the 2016 National Academies of Science (NAS) report.
 However, several of the authors of the NAS report said that CIS misused the data from the report, made unjustifiable methodological decisions, and that it was likelier that keeping undocumented immigrants out would reduce government revenue.
 The 18-member panel of economists, sociologists, demographers and public policy experts, and chosen by the National Academies of Science, concluded that undocumented immigrants had a net positive fiscal impact.